JessicaUppal/deep-learning/README.md

 ### Step 4: Write a Report on the Neural Network Model

-For this part of the Challenge, youÕll write a report on the performance of the deep learning model you created for AlphabetSoup.
+For this part of the Challenge, youâ€™ll write a report on the performance of the deep learning model you created for AlphabetSoup.

 The report should contain the following: